lorexitech.com

 How to fix:

-- Examine the power connections: Verify that the power cords are firmly attached to both the camera and the power supply.
+• Check the power connections: Make sure the cords are securely fastened to the camera and the power source.

 3. Problems with Network Connectivity

-Insufficient connectivity can interfere with recording for Lorex cameras that depend on Wi-Fi or a wired network connection.
-This is especially important for cameras that transmit and store video on the cloud.
+For Lorex cameras that rely on Wi-Fi or a wired network connection, poor connectivity can affect recording.
+For cameras that send and store video on the cloud, this is particularly crucial.

 How to fix:

-- Examine the Ethernet cables: Make sure that the Ethernet cable is plugged in and operational for wired connections.
+• Check the Ethernet cables: For wired connections, confirm that the Ethernet cable is plugged in and working.

 4. Configuration Settings for the Camera